stellar/soroban-quest/quests/4-cross-contract/README.md

   [interacting with contracts][interacting-contracts], and it's **definitely** worth the read!
 - We didn't explore the finer details of keeping data on chain in this quest, but there is so much more to learn about this!
+Especially with the newly arrived [state expiration][state-exp]!
 Please check out the [persisting data][persisting-data] article in the Soroban documentation.

 ## Still Stuck?